 Heraklion Architecture

-Heraklion is the largest town in Crete and the center of Minoan civilization.
-Due to its long history, the architecture of Heraklion has mixtures of many cultures.
 Not far from the heart of the city lies the Minoan Palace of Knossos, one of the most important archaeological discoveries in the world.
-This great structure that consists of a huge building complex is one of the finest examples of Minoan architecture offering a plethora of architectural marvels and interesting facts from the Minoan times.
-A similar building complex is found in the site of Phaestos in southern Crete, less complicated and smaller.
+Consisting of a huge building complex, this structure is one of the finest examples of Minoan architecture offering a plethora of architectural marvels and interesting findings from the Minoan times.
+A similar complex can be found in the site of Phaistos in southern Crete, though this one is smaller and less complicated.
+Other noteworthy Minoan sites in Heraklion include Malia and Agia Triada.

 MORE GENERAL INFO ABOUT HERAKLION